-Rosacea commonly affects people with fair skin.
-It typically occurs in women between the ages of 30 and 60, though instances of rosacea in men are not uncommon.
-In some cases it affects women during menopause.
-Men often suffer from rhinophyma, which is the thickening of the skin on the nose making it appear swollen and bulbous.
+They commonly affect people with fair skin and typically occur in women between the ages of 30 and 60, though facial veins in men are not uncommon.
+In some cases they affect women during menopause.
+Men will often also suffer from rhinophyma, which is the thickening of the skin on the nose making it appear swollen and bulbous.

-View our gallery for more facial vein before and after treatment at Palm Clinic in Auckland, NZ.
+View our gallery for more facial vein pictures showing before and after treatment at Palm Clinic in Auckland, NZ.

 Causes of rosacea are not well known.
 Rosacea is often considered a hereditary condition.
 It is also said that rosacea is likely to occur in people who blush a lot.
 Occurrence of rosacea can be associated with environmental, chemical, food or emotional triggers.
 Common triggers include exposure to extreme heat and cold weather, hot beverages and spicy foods, and alcohol consumption.
 As a large number of hair follicle mites (Demodex folliculorum) are found in rosacea papules, they are also a possible cause of rosacea.
 The stomach bacterium helicobacter pylori is also reported to be associated with rosacea, though most dermatologists disagree with this theory.
 Rosacea may worsen with the use of facial creams, oils and topical steroids.

 There are four acknowledged stages of rosacea.

 It can lead to frustration due to the unattractive appearance and the discomfort experienced.
 It can mar the personal, social and professional life of the individual.
 In extreme cases the psychological effects of such a condition can be very serious and can cause the patients to become reclusive.
 Rosacea is primarily a facial occurrence and develops gradually.
 In its initial stages, patients often mistake the facial flushing, papules and pustules for adult acne, sun burn or normal signs of ageing.